Mephisto (automaton)

 Mephisto was the name given to a chess-playing "pseudo-automaton" built in 1876.
-Unlike The Turk and Ajeeb it had no hidden operator, instead being remotely controlled by electromechanical means.
+Unlike The Turk and Ajeeb it had no hidden operator inside, instead being remotely controlled by electromechanical means.

-Constructed by Charles Godfrey Gumpel (c.1835 - 1921), an Alsatian manufacturer of artificial limbs, it took some 6 or 7 years to build and was first shown in 1878 at Gumpel's home in Leicester Square, London.
+Constructed by Charles Godfrey Gumpel (c.
+1835–1921), an Alsatian manufacturer of artificial limbs, it took some 6 or 7 years to build and was first shown in 1878 at Gumpel's home in Leicester Square, London.
 Mephisto was mainly operated by chess master Isidor Gunsberg.

 Description

 Mephisto consisted of a life-size figure of an elegant devil, with one foot rendered as a cloven hoof, dressed in red velvet and seated in an armchair in front of an unenclosed, open-sided table.
 This table set-up was provided to reassure the player that there were no compartments beneath the board where a man could be hidden (as in "The Turk").
 In addition, the public was invited to inspect the contraption before each exhibition, with the intention of demonstrating that there was no player inside.
 The chessboard was noted as having had indentations on each square that held the bases of the chessmen to prevent them from moving unintentionally.
 The figure of Mephisto itself was bolted to the table at the chest to enable its arm full reach across the board.